EU targets Turkey's oil drilling off Cyprus coast | DW | 11.11.2019

 Divided waters

 The sanctions regime marks another break in EU-Turkish relations.
-Last month, European countries put restrictions on arms sales to Turkey, a NATO ally, due to a violent incursion into northern Syria targeting Kurds.
+Last month, European countries put restrictions on arms sales to Turkey, a NATO ally, due to a military incursion into northern Syria targeting Kurds.

-The EU had previously implemented measures aimed at discouraging Turkish drilling off the Cypriot coast, including suspending talks on an air transport agreement and reducing financial assistance to the country in 2020.
+The EU had previously enacted disciplinary measures aimed at discouraging Turkish drilling off the Cypriot coast, including suspending talks on an air transport agreement and reducing financial assistance to the country in 2020.

 Earlier this year, Cyprus invited the Turkish government to discuss defining exclusive economic zones and the continental shelf, a move that found support among other EU foreign ministers.